isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  ``state`` - specify the state of added lease, can be 0 for ``default``, 1 for ``declined`` and 2 for ``expired-reclaimed`` state.
-Any other value will cause error.
+Any other value will cause an error.
 Note that using 1 for a "IA_PD" lease type is illegal and will be rejected.

 -  ``user-context`` - specifies the user context to be associated with